pascaldekloe/colfer/README.md

 * Configurable data limits with sane defaults (memory protection)
 * Maximum of 127 fields per data structure
 * No support for enumerations
+* Framed; suitable for concatenation/streaming

 #### TODO's

 * RMI
-* Arrays for non structs.
+* Lists for numbers, timestamps and binaries